AdaCore/spark2014/docs/ug/gnatprove.rst

    It is specified using a ``Model`` function which always returns a valid refinement of the allocator's data.
 The refinement relation is verified only once, as a postcondition of the ``Model`` function.
-The functional contracts on modification functions as well as the refinement relation are straight-forward and can be verified easily with one prover (CVC4) and a 1 second timeout.
+The functional contracts on modifying procedures as well as the refinement relation are straight-forward and can be verified easily with one prover (CVC4) and a 1 second timeout.